api-platform/docs/core/content-negotiation.md

 }
 ```

-In the example above, `xml` or `jsonld` will be allowed and there is no need to specify the mime types as they are already defined in the configuration.
+In the example above, `xml` or `jsonld` will be allowed and there is no need to specify the MIME types as they are already defined in the configuration.
-Additionally the `csv` format is added with the mime type `text/csv`.
+Additionally the `csv` format is added with the MIME type `text/csv`.

 It is also important to notice that the usage of this attribute will override the formats defined in the configuration, therefore
 this configuration might disable the `json` or the `html` on this resource for example.